 The convenor for the fourth year honours program is Dr Joan Licata.

-- the College rules concerning entry into honours must be satisfied.
+- satisfying the College of Science rules concerning entry into Honours.

 Organisation of the Honours Specialisation

 Honours stretches over approximately ten months; students will normally be required to be in attendance from early February to mid-November (early July to mid-June for mid-year entrants).
 Students generally complete 18 units of MATH4xxx or MATH6xxx coursework and 6 units of thesis work during their first semester, and the opposite weighting in the second semester.
 During the year, students are required to submit a research proposal, give a 25-minute talk, and submit a second-semester progress report.
 After submitting their theses, graduating students give 50-minute Colloquium talks on their work.

 Assessment is based on the thesis (47%), coursework (50%), and the two seminar talks (3%).
 The thesis is assessed by two examiners and the seminar talks are assessed by the convenor jointly with other members of MSI.

 An Honours thesis is a substantial undertaking that allows students an authentic research opportunity.
 Students are not required to produce publishable material, but the thesis should demonstrate independence of perspective and ownership of material beyond the scope coursework and standard texts.
 An Honours thesis in mathematics will generally be 60 - 70 pages long.
 Possible honours topics can be found at our projects page, but this list should be viewed as indicative rather than comprehensive.
 Students are encouraged to meet or correspond with several prospective supervisors during their third year.

 Honours students will be provided with a desk in the Hanna Neumann building and with computer accounts.